-Given the goal of a small batch size, and constrained by the GPU's capacity, the 3D U-Net and the Residual 3D U-Net use a batch size of 2, with each patch size being $128 \times 128 \times 128$.
+Given the goal of a small batch size, and constrained by the limited GPU's capacity employed in this work, the 3D U-Net and the Residual 3D U-Net use a batch size of 2, with each patch size being $128 \times 128 \times 128$.
 The 2D U-Net uses a batch size of 3, with the patch size of 1024×1024 .
 Input images are augmented using the previously mentioned image augmentation techniques conducted on the fly during the training process.
-The inference procedure is patch-based and uses the same patch size used during training.
+The inference procedure is patch based and uses the same patch size used during training.